yesterdayne/yesterdayne/README.md

 if i'm hanging w/ someone it's usually my friend [Jinxx](https://github.com/jinxxedvexx)! they are my bestie and we like to make matching ponies :) ! also she's a great artist so u should like check him out.

-i am not really personally involved in any fandom spaces. i interact with art and stuff but i'm not like in the trenches. any media i like i am just on the fringes of usually.
+i am not really personally involved in any fandom spaces. i interact with art and stuff but i'm not like in the trenches. any media i like i am just on the fringes of usually. im not super interested in having big fandom conversations.

-> *DNIs uhh i guess if you're fatphobic, any of the generic racist/sexist/homophobic, use the r-slur (even reclaiming, yes.), if you think adults drawing nsfw is wrong (?), idk if you're just rude in general or specifically try to rile people up*
+> *DNIs uhh i guess if you're fatphobic, any of the generic racist/sexist/homophobic, if you like zoophilia/underage/noncon/necro (i am just not comfy with it fiction or not, sorry), use the r-slur (even reclaiming, yes.), if you think adults drawing nsfw is wrong (?), idk if you're just rude in general or specifically try to rile people up*

 > _**minors on 18+ server dni pls, ty! i don't hate minors, its just that i'm 30+ years old and have no interest in befriending or talking to them.**_